elastic/search-ui/packages/react-search-ui/TUTORIAL.md

 The `Results` component accepts a `titleField` and `urlField` property which lets you control which fields are used for the title and link.

+In order to get know what field names are available to check here, you'll need to be familiar with your Schema.
+For App Search, simply check out the fields available in the Schema view in the Dashboard.

 Note that using the `Results` component is really just a convenience.
 We could choose to iterate over results ourselves and show results any way we choose, OR,